ziggy6792/ziggy6792.github.io/content/projects/alpaca-cup/index.md

 ## Impact

-> 23 live competitions completed
+> 42 live competitions completed

 > Average 1000 active users per event

+See Alpaca Cup in action at Brezel Wakeboard Contest 2023

+{{< youtube o4QmmCv05Ec >}}

-See Alpaca Cup in action at the 2023 Embily Open Wakeboarding Competition Live steam.
+See Alpaca Cup in action at the 2023 Embily Open

 {{< youtube cnMjZtYj6us >}}